El Niño–Southern Oscillation: Africa

-In Africa, East Africa—including Kenya, Tanzania, and the White Nile basin—experiences, in the long rains from March to May, wetter-than-normal conditions.
-Conditions are also drier than normal from December to February in south-central Africa, mainly in Zambia, Zimbabwe, Mozambique, and Botswana.
+La Niña results in wetter-than-normal conditions in southern Africa from December to February, and drier-than-normal conditions over equatorial east Africa over the same period.

+The effects of El Niño on rainfall in southern Africa differ between the summer and winter rainfall areas.
+Winter rainfall areas tend to get higher rainfall than normal and summer rainfall areas tend to get less rain.
+The effect on the summer rainfall areas is stronger and has led to severe drought in strong El Niño events.

+Sea surface temperatures off the west and south coasts of South Africa are affected by ENSO via changes in surface wind strength.
+During El Niño the south-easterly winds driving upwelling are weaker which results in warmer coastal waters than normal, while during La Niña the same winds are stronger and cause colder coastal waters.
+These effects on the winds are part of large scale influences on the tropical Atlantic and the South Atlantic High-pressure system, and changes to the pattern of westerly winds further south.
+There are other influences not known to be related to ENSO of similar importance.
+Some ENSO events do not lead to the expected changes.

 Antarctica

 Many ENSO linkages exist in the high southern latitudes around Antarctica.
 Specifically, El Niño conditions result in high-pressure anomalies over the Amundsen and Bellingshausen Seas, causing reduced sea ice and increased poleward heat fluxes in these sectors, as well as the Ross Sea.
 The Weddell Sea, conversely, tends to become colder with more sea ice during El Niño.
 The exact opposite heating and atmospheric pressure anomalies occur during La Niña.
 This pattern of variability is known as the Antarctic dipole mode, although the Antarctic response to ENSO forcing is not ubiquitous.

 Asia

+In Western Asia, during the region's November–April rainy season, there is increased precipitation in the El Niño phase and reduced precipitation in the La Niña phase on average.

-As warm water spreads from the west Pacific and the Indian Ocean to the east Pacific, it takes the rain with it, causing extensive drought in the western Pacific and rainfall in the normally dry eastern Pacific.
-Singapore experienced the driest February in 2014 since records began in 1869, with only 6.3 mm of rain falling in the month and temperatures hitting as high as 35 °C on 26 February.
+During El Niño years: As warm water spreads from the west Pacific and the Indian Ocean to the east Pacific, it takes the rain with it, causing extensive drought in the western Pacific and rainfall in the normally dry eastern Pacific.
+Singapore experienced the driest February in 2010 since records began in 1869, with only 6.3 mm of rain falling in the month.
 The years 1968 and 2005 had the next driest Februaries, when 8.4 mm of rain fell.